-Tax filling in the Philippines can be a very daunting and tricky task.
+Tax filing in the Philippines can be a very daunting and tricky task.
 With President Duterte’s implementation of TRAIN (Tax Reform for Acceleration and Inclusion), there have been several new policies that fall in line with the new tax reform laws.
 DIY or freelance taxpayers are faced with major changes from the previous frequency, processes, formulas, and tax tables that were previously applied in the country.

 According to the Bureau of Internal Revenue or BIR, if a professional is earning less than P250,000 on an annual basis, then he or she is exempt from paying percentage income tax or the 8% gross receipt tax.
 In terms of the new TRAIN laws, this simply means that you are not required to file any tax return.
 The past threshold for VAT taxpayers was P1,919,000 and is now currently raised to P3,000,000.

 There are many new changes and that directly affect your calculated tax rates.
 One of which is that professionals are given certain options to adhere to when it comes to legal tax processing.
 So, it is important that you make sure that the tax calculator you are using is using the current system for calculation.

 Below are overviews on what goes into the new income tax reform laws:

 Under Republic Act No. 10963 of the TRAIN Law: graduated income tax rates for individuals have been reduced to income below P8,000,000.
 Payment of the following to taxable judicial persons remain subject to 10% or 15% expanded withholding tax rate: